 This is because parsley is rich in vitamin C, vitamin A, folate, and antioxidants like lutein and zeaxanthin.

-Tip: use parsley liberally in salads, soups, and top meats and fish with it.
+Tip: use parsley liberally in salads, and soups, and top meats and fish with it.
 Store parsley in your refrigerator at all times so you can always grab some for your meals.

 An herb that deserves attention as a food for joint pain is sage, also known as Salvia officinalis.
 Here is the research we have about sage and inflammation so far: